 I remember watching a documentary about the Chernobyl accident a while back, so I did know a bit of the story going in but I was still not prepared.

 The first episode, “1:23:45”, details the immediate aftermath of the explosion at the power plant and the beginning of Soviet attempts to suppress what was happening while even they do not know the full scale of the event.

 The next three episoes, “Please Remain Calm”, “Open Wide, O Earth” and “The Happiness of All Mankind” showcase the struggles of officials Valery Legasov (Jared Harris) and Boris Shcherbina (Stellan Skarsgård), and nuclear physicist Ulana Khomyuk (Emily Watson) to prevent further catastrophe.

 The final episode, “Vichnaya Pamyat” is a court case about the causes of the disaster and the push to expose the truth.

 All of these episodes are thrilling, with every actor giving a fantastic performance.

 Everything about Chernobyl just comes together, including the cinematography, the music, the CGI and the make-up effects.

-Speaking of, boy, are thrse make-up effects horrifying, with them detailing the extent and extreme agony caused by the radiation on its victims in excrutiating detail.
+Speaking of, boy, are those make-up effects horrifying, with them detailing the extent and extreme agony the victims of radiation poisoning go through in excrutiating detail.

 If I had to sum up Chernobyl in one word it would be terrifying.

 The way the miniseries shows the effects of radiation poisoning is terrifying.